-Chanel’s Rouge Noir has quite rightly become the most iconic shade of all time.
-Debuted at Paris Fashion Week in the mid-90s as a striking Le Vernis nail enamel, the hue is still one of the most coveted—and questionably duped—colours in both fashion and beauty history.
+Chanel’s Rouge Noir has quite rightly become one of the most iconic shades of all time.
+Debuted at Paris Fashion Week in the mid '90s as a striking Le Vernis nail enamel, the hue is still one of the most coveted—and questionably duped—color in both fashion and beauty history.

 But while the legendary status of Rouge Noir is unwavering, the origin of the red-black is surrounded by urban myth.
-Keen to know more about the enigma that has become Chanel’s signature shade?
-Scroll down for everything you’ve ever wanted to know about the cult classic…
+How did this popular shade come into fruition?
+Scroll down for everything you’ve ever wanted to know about the cult classic color.

-Following the raging success of the nail paint at the runway show, the shade was in high demand immediately.
-Laboratories in America were the first to produce high-quality batches of the nail enamel and rapidly launched it under the name Vamp—even though the now-iconic Rouge Noir moniker had already been registered by the Paris team.
-More on Vamp versus Rouge Noir in a moment.
+Following the raging success of the newly formulated nail polish at the runway show, the shade was in immediate demand overnight.
+Laboratories in America were the first to produce high-quality batches of the nail enamel, launching it under the name "Vamp"—even though the now-iconic Rouge Noir had already been given a name by the House of Chanel in Paris.

-In America, queues lined the pavements outside Barney’s the day “Vamp” was due to hit counters, and the polish even made the news on CNN.
-In the UK, it sold out on the same day it first became available, sparking waiting lists of 6–12 months.
-Unit by unit, it’s still the best-selling Chanel product ever, raking in over $1 million in its first year alone.
+Women lined the pavements outside Barneys New York the day “Vamp” was due to hit counters, and the polish even made national news on CNN.
+In the UK, it sold out on the same day it became available, sparking waiting lists of 6–12 months.
+Even today, it remains the best-selling Chanel product, raking in over $1 million in its first year alone.

 Some memorable moments featuring the iconic color include Quentin Tarantino’s 1994 film, "Pulp Fiction," which featured a black-haired Uma Thurman wearing the shade.
 It also made a notable appearance in Madonna's 1994 "Take a Bow" music video.